Annie Murphy

 Anne Frances Murphy (born December 19, 1986) is a Canadian actress.
-She rose to recognition for her starring role as Alexis Rose in the sitcom Schitt's Creek (2015–2020), for which she garnered acclaim and won a Primetime Emmy Award and a nomination for a Golden Globe Award.
+She rose to prominence for her starring role as Alexis Rose in the sitcom Schitt's Creek (2015–2020), for which she received a Primetime Emmy Award, as well as nominations for a Golden Globe Award and two Critics' Choice Television Awards.

-Murphy has since starred in the dark comedy series Kevin Can F**k Himself (2021–2022), the second season of the comedy-drama series Russian Doll (2022), and the episode "Joan Is Awful" of the anthology series Black Mirror (2023).
-She had a voice role in the animated comedy film Ruby Gillman, Teenage Kraken (2023).
+Murphy has since starred in the comedy-drama series Kevin Can F**k Himself (2021–2022), Russian Doll (2022), and the episode "Joan Is Awful" of the anthology series Black Mirror (2023), with the lattermost winning her a Critics' Choice Super Award.
+She had a voice role in the animated film Ruby Gillman, Teenage Kraken (2023).

 Early life

 Murphy was born in Ottawa, Ontario, on December 19, 1986.
 Both her parents were teachers.
 She attended high school at Elmwood School in Ottawa, where she performed in stage productions.
 Murphy enrolled at Queen's University for one year before transferring and receiving a degree in theatre performance at Concordia University.
 She then trained at the Canadian Film Centre Actors' Conservatory.
 She moved to Los Angeles at age 22 to pursue an acting career.